Temporal Resolution Tutorial

 • Select the existing block (should be called "flat" from the Simple System)

-In Object parameter value window:
+In Parameter value window:

 • Double click 1D in the value column